balrogsamson/ea-shard-system/README.md

 ```

 ### TODO ###
-* Create an atcommand that will provide players with data on their equipped shards.
+* Create an atcommand that will provide players with data on their equipped shards (look into _bindatcmd_).
 * Create the database files for easy addition.
 * Separate client-side and server-side files for easy addition.
 * Work on the ToLevel variable and associated formulae.